 If none of these work, you can always consult with the veterinarian to train your pet how to behave during thunderstorms.
 The vet will be able to determine what exactly is triggering your pet and how to treat that.
 There are also sleeping and anti-anxiety medications available to calm your dog down if worst comes to worst.
 Our Anaheim veterinarian at Brookhurst Animal can help figure out what’s going on and prescribe medication if needed.

 Considering how dry California is, rain is always a blessing, but it can be a little burdensome if you have pets.
 We hope our guide can help you enjoy these days spent indoors better than before.
-Give us a call if you have questions or would like to book an appointment with our vet at Brookhurst Animal!
+Give us a call if you have questions or would like to book an appointment with our vet in Anaheim at Brookhurst Animal!